xlab-uiuc/acto/docs/port.md

   which deploys the cert-manager required by the cass-operator, and then apply the `bundle.yaml` which contains all the required resource definitions for deploying the cass-operator.
+You would need to specify the Step which contains the operator Deployment resource
+    by setting the `operator` property in the `Step` to `true`.
+In the case where there are more than one container in the operator Pod (e.g. metrics exporter),
+    you would need to specify the actual operator container's name through the `operator_container_name` property in the `Step`.
   The `deploy` property would be written as:
 ```json
 "deploy": {